koor-tech/handbook.koor.tech/docs/handbook/company/legal-general-business.md

 - For expense reports, receipts should be submitted through **Expensify**
 - If you paid business expenses with your personal card, submit your receipts through Expensify.
 And submit your Expensify Report for approval within the system.
 - You can do this through the app, or by forwarding the receipt to receipts@expensify.com from your Koor Technologies, Inc. email address.
-- The reimbursement for **US-based team members** will be processed in Bill.com unless otherwise advised.
+- The reimbursement for **US-based team members** will be processed in US Billing Tool unless otherwise advised.
-- The reimbursement for **non-US team members** will be processed in Pilot unless otherwise advised.
+- The reimbursement for **non-US team members** will be processed in Non-US Employee Management unless otherwise advised.
 - Please submit all receipts by the 7th of the month as Accounting has the deadline to close the books monthly.
 For example, the expense report and the receipts for October 2020 need to be submitted by November 7th, 2020

 ### Expense Report Approval & Reimbursement